 How to Make Curved Cuts in Ceramic Tile

 You know, it's rare that you get through any tile job without having to cut at least one curved tile like the one for this corner right back here.
 Well, here are two ways to do it very easily.
 First, you'll need to draw the area that needs to be cut away and mark the part that you want to remove.
-The low tech method uses a pair of tile nippers like this and you literally nip away the tile until you've reached the line.
+The low tech method uses a pair of tile nippers like this, and you literally nip away the tile until you've reached the line.
 Well, not perfect, but good enough for under a sink lip like this.
 For a more polished cut, you might want to try the spiral cutting saw.
-What you simply do is take your marked tile, drop it in some kind of a template like this so that it won't move around and cut away.
-Now, not only will that tool cut some new curves but it will actually even bore holes in tile.
+What you simply do is take your marked tile, drop it in a template like this so that it won't move around and cut away.
+Now, not only will that tool cut some new curves, but it will even bore holes in tile.

 Have your project done by a local, qualified professional.

 Not everyone is in a position to do a project themselves.
 That's why I've partnered with HomeAdvisor Powered by Angi to provide you with free quotes from qualified local professionals.

 In this post, I’ll show you step-by-step how I made my DIY house number sign - everything from considerations and decisions to make upfront through the whole process until completion.

 This step-by-step guide will show you how to install an outlet with USB ports, allowing you to charge your devices while freeing up space for your power outlet.

 There are a few reasons your electrical outlets may become loose.
 These solutions will fix wobbly and annoying sockets for good.